SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: SCLARO Dataset

 \subsection{Models used for Stage-wise Generation}

-Stage-1 uses an open-weight VLM (Ovis-Gemma 9B~\cite{gemmateam2024gemma2improvingopen,lu2024ovis}) to generate a global action caption, object list, and relation triplets for each image, based on a custom prompt.
-Stage-2 applies GroundingDINO~\cite{liu2023grounding}, prompted with the object list, to predict bounding boxes $(x_{\text{min}}, y_{\text{min}}, x_{\text{max}}, y_{\text{max}})$ for all mentioned objects.
-Stage-3 uses SAM~\cite{kirillov2023segment} to obtain object masks and then constructs relation-focused regions by spatially weighting and blending the masks with the original image.
-Further implementation details (prompt details and the exact RBF/Gaussian weighting used to form focused regions) are provided in the supplementary material.
+Stage-1 uses an open-weight VLM (Ovis-Gemma 9B~\cite{gemmateam2024gemma2improvingopen,lu2024ovis}) to jointly generate a global action caption, dense caption, object list, and relation triplets for each image within a single prompt (\cref{fig:new_arch}).
+The relation triplets supply scene context in a structured, queryable form, with explicit links between objects, that can be used directly for grounded relation-level supervision.

+Stage-2 applies GroundingDINO~\cite{liu2023grounding}, prompted with the object list, to predict bounding boxes for all mentioned objects.
+Stage-3 uses SAM~\cite{kirillov2023segment} to obtain object masks and constructs relation-focused regions by spatially weighting and blending the masks with the original image using RBF-based weighting.

+Further implementation details (prompt design and the exact RBF/Gaussian weighting used to form focused regions) are provided in Sec.~A of the supplementary material.